rozbb/draft-waict-transparency/draft-waict-transparency.md

 ### Log Provider endpoints

 A Log Provider MUST expose the following HTTP API.
-We let `$base` denote the domain of the Log Provider, as appears in the TLS leaf certificate extension and the checkpoint.
+We let `$base` denote the domain of the Log Provider, as appears in the Enrollment Server mapping and the checkpoint.
 We draw largely from the [`static-ct`](https://github.com/C2SP/C2SP/blob/main/static-ct-api.md#merkle-tree) and [Go `sumdb`](https://go.dev/ref/mod#checksum-database) APIs.

 | Endpoint | Description |